transloadit/uppy/website/src/docs/dashboard.md

 - Drag and Drop, paste, select from local disk / my device
 - UI for Webcam and remote sources: Google Drive, Dropbox, Instagram (all optional, added via plugins)
-- File previews and info, metadata editor
+- File previews and info
+- Metadata editor
 - Progress: total and for individual files
 - Ability to pause/resume or cancel (depending on uploader plugin) individual or all files